CadenzaProject/cadenzaproject.github.io/docs/clip2/take_part/clip2_FAQs.md

 ## What is Lyric Intelligibility?

 Lyric intelligibility, as defined by Cadenza's sensory panel of hearing aid users, refers to "how clearly and effortlessly the words in the music can be heard".
 Fine et al. [1] reported that trained and amateur singers (including singing teachers) believe that the understanding of the sung message while hearing a song is very important for their enjoyment.

-For the CLIP1 challenge, the intelligibility metric is the percentage of words in a sentence that a listener identified correctly.
-This makes it compatible with a common definition of speech intelligibility.
+For the CLIP2 challenge, the intelligibility metric is the percentage of words in a sentence that a listener identified correctly.
+This makes it compatible with the definition in [CLIP1](../../clip1/intro) and common definition of speech intelligibility.

 ## How was Lyric Intelligibility measured with listeners?

 We used Prolific to run lyric intelligibility tests.
 Listeners with normal hearing transcribed the words from song excerpts processed in various ways, e.g. as-is and passed through a hearing loss simulation.

 ## Previous lyric intelligibility metrics

+- [CLIP1 results](../../clip1/results), where 27 systems from 22 team were submitted presenting different approaches that often combined high level encoder embeddings complemented with signal features and perceptual metrics.
-[Singing adapted STOI](https://ieeexplore.ieee.org/document/8910414), which combines the traditional STOI (speech) metric with vocal-specific features to account for the different singing styles is a rare example of an existing metric for sung speech.
-But there are lots of [speech intelligibility metrics](https://www.sciencedirect.com/science/article/pii/S1877050918302187) that might also be adapted.
-For example, approaches using large language models are becoming more common.
+- [Singing adapted STOI](https://ieeexplore.ieee.org/document/8910414), which combines the traditional STOI (speech) metric with vocal-specific features to account for the different singing styles.

-[//]: # (## Intrusive vs non-intrusive)

-[//]: # ()
-[//]: # (There are two broad classes of speech intelligibility models:)

-[//]: # ()
-[//]: # (- Intrusive metrics &#40;also known as double-ended&#41; are most common.
-This is where the intelligibility is estimated by comparing the degraded or processed speech signal with the original clean speech signal.)

-[//]: # (- Non-intrusive metrics &#40;also known as single-ended or blind&#41; are less well developed.
-This is where intelligibility is estimated from the degraded or processed speech signal alone.)

-[//]: # ()
-[//]: # (In the Cadenza project, both types of metrics are of interest.)
+- Lots of [speech intelligibility metrics](https://www.sciencedirect.com/science/article/pii/S1877050918302187) that might be adapted to singing.

 ## Learning Resources